IMPORTANT SAFETY INFORMATION AND INDICATION

 Until you see how PRISTIQ affects you, be careful driving a car or operating machinery.
 Avoid drinking alcohol while taking PRISTIQ.

-In clinical studies, most common side effects with PRISTIQ 50 mg were nausea, dizziness, sweating, constipation, and decreased appetite.
+In clinical studies, most common side effects with PRISTIQ 50 mg were nausea, problems sleeping, constipation, decreased appetite, sexual function problems, dizziness, sweating, feeling sleepy, and anxiety.

 INDICATION